Grants are a form of financial assistance you don't have to pay back. Several local and national programs are offered at MCC.

 Amounts can change yearly.
-The maximum Pell Grant award for the 2011-12 award year (July 1, 2011 to June 30, 2012) is $5,550.
 The amount a student receives is dependent on the student's Expected Family Contribution (EFC), the cost of attending the institution, whether the student attends full-time or part-time, and whether the student attends for a full academic year or less.
 Students may not receive Federal Pell Grant funds from more than one school at a time.

 Financial need is determined by the U.S. Department of Education using a standard formula, established by Congress, to evaluate the financial information reported on the Free Application for Federal Student Aid (FAFSA) and to determine the student's EFC.
 The fundamental elements in this standard formula are the student's and, in the case of dependent students, the parents' income and assets, the family's household size, and the number of family members attending postsecondary institutions.